bor0/hoare-hask/README.md

 For instance, to run the proof for the `countToB` program defined in the paper, execute the following commands:

-- `stack repl examples/ExampleHoare.hs --ghci-options -iexamples`
+- `stack repl examples/ExampleHoare.hs --ghci-options -iexamples --ghci-options -isrc`
 - Once in the REPL mode, evaluate `putStrLn $ pr proof`